 - Detailed land use information with emphasis on land uses associated with irrigated agricultural operations.
 The information shall identify the largest acreage commodity types in the Third-Party area, including the most prevalent commodities comprising up to at least 80% of the irrigated agricultural acreage in the Third-Party area; - Information regarding depth to groundwater, provided as a contour map(s), if readily available.
-Tabulated and/or graphical data from discrete sampling events may be submitted if limited data precludes producing a contour map; - Groundwater recharge information, if readily available, including identification of areas contributing recharge to urban and rural communities where groundwater serves as a significant source of supply; - Soil survey information including significant areas of high salinity, alkalinity, and acidity;
+Tabulated and/or graphical data from discrete sampling events may be submitted if limited data precludes producing a contour map;

-8 Several Third-Party groups within the Central Valley have chosen to participate in a collaborative approach to meet the goals and objectives of this MRP, specifically with respect to certain Groundwater Quality Assessment Report and Groundwater Quality Trend Monitoring Requirements contained in section IV.B and IV.D.
+Several Third-Party groups within the Central Valley have chosen to participate in a collaborative approach to meet the goals and objectives of this MRP, specifically with respect to certain Groundwater Quality Assessment Report and Groundwater Quality Trend Monitoring Requirements contained in section IV.B and IV.D.
 These Third-Party groups formed the Central Valley Groundwater Monitoring Collaborative (CVGMC), which has committed to the development and submittal of a Five-Year Assessment Report in lieu of individual Third-Party GAR updates and groundwater quality trend evaluations.